velbus/packetprotocol/README.md

 * set the first data byte (command) to 0x02 "Switch relay on"
 * set the second data byte to the channel number

-Example for 4RYLD with address 0x0B, channels number 2&3
+Example for 4RYLD with address 0x0B, channel numbers 2 & 3

 ![Switch relay on](https://github.com/velbus/packetprotocol/raw/master/img/relay-switch-on-packet.jpg "Switch relay on")